Iconix Entertainment

-Iconix Co, Ltd. (㈜아이코닉스) is a South Korean entertainment studio based in Seoul, and is a major South Korean entertainment company formed by the merger of Iconix.
+Iconix Co, Ltd. (㈜아이코닉스) is a South Korean Production and Computer animation studio based in Seoul, and is a major South Korean entertainment company formed by the merger of Iconix.
 The company is commonly referred to as simply "Iconix", the same name used in previous incarnations of Iconix.

 Iconix also licenses anime for Korean releases and produces animated TV shows; these range from a South Korean dub of Toei Animation's Ojamajo Doremi, and Korean series Michel.
 Iconix is jointly owned by the animation companies Toei Animation, SK Broadband, Ocon Animation Studio, Roi Visual, and DR Movie.

 History

 Iconix Entertainment was founded on September 25, 2001 by Choi Jong-il.

 Properties

 Animated titles from Iconix include Pororo the Little Penguin, Tai Chi Chasers, Tayo the Little Bus, Restol, The Special Rescue Squad, Ricky & Ralph, among others.
 It also handles distribution licensing for the following: